apache/cloudstack-documentation/source/adminguide/administration.rst

 the CloudStack software and servers, you also need a layer of user services so that people can actually make use of the cloud.
-This means not just a user UI, but a set of options and resources that users can choose from, such as templates for creating virtual machines, disk storage, and more.
+This means not just a user UI, but a set of options and resources that users can choose from, such as templates for creating Instances, disk storage, and more.
 If you are running a commercial service, you will be keeping track of what services and resources users are consuming and charging them for that usage.
 Even if you do not charge anything for